Unemployment Insurance: South Carolina

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Meryl Gutterman, formerly of Nukk-Freeman & Cerra, P.C.

 - Individuals must meet certain eligibility requirements to receive unemployment insurance benefits.
 See Employee Eligibility.

 - When a claimant files for unemployment benefits, the South Carolina Department of Employment and Workforce investigates the claim by contacting both the claimant and the claimant's former employer.
 See Filing Claims.

-- Employers are subject to certain recordkeeping requirements, quarterly contribution and wage reporting requirements, and posting requirements.
-See Recordkeeping and Reporting Requirements; Posting Requirements.
+- Employers are subject to certain recordkeeping requirements, quarterly contribution and wage reporting requirements, and notice and posting requirements.
+See Recordkeeping and Reporting Requirements; Notice and Posting Requirements.